nathants/libaws/readme.md

     * The operator decides **IF** and **WHEN** top-level infrastructure should be deleted, then uses an `rm` operation to do so.

     * As a convenience, `infra-rm` will remove **ALL** infrastructure **CURRENTLY** declared in an `infra.yaml`.

+    * If a declared Lambda was deleted out of band, `infra-rm` still removes its API, WebSocket, SES, S3, schedule, ECR, and CloudWatch alarm resources when both libaws ownership and the exact expected Lambda target can be proven.
+Ambiguous or independently owned resources are preserved.
+API custom-domain mappings are detached, but custom-domain and DNS resources are preserved when the Lambda is already absent because their ownership cannot be proven from the Lambda target alone.

 * When using `ensure` operations, no output means no changes.